 GMO VenturePartners invests in a total of six companies like Mercari and Kaizen, initially those whose key market had been Japan.

 Those of them who are able to leverage this “lab of the world” are expected to take major leaps to expand in the world.

 While I regret that I’m unable to write about the methods in the U.S. for developing services, the marketing procedures, or how KPIs differ from those in Japan, we were able to verify an important factor that may be described as “the three major points for a product from Japan to compete in the US.”
 People who practice in real life are, naturally, different.

-Although Mr. Sudo (CEO) had been away, we paid a visit to Kaizen’s San Francisco office.
+Although President Sudo had been away, I paid a visit to Kaizen’s San Francisco office.
 Starting from scratch, it has already grown to this size.
 It is steadily developing a sales structure that will cover the entire United States.

 A certain company